akiatoji/Killara/DataApp_With_Streamlit/README.md

 Streamlit is not a data exploration tool.
 Rather, Streamlit is a curated data presentation tool.
 So the t-SNE data is pre-generated (see generate_tsne.py), and the DataApp merely selects which data set to display dpepending on the slider input.

 ![](streamlit_tsne_screenshot.png)

+Streamlit can do quite a bit more, but it is also very easy to just start using.
+Converting an existing Python code to Streamlit takes matter of minutes.